 In 2010 this Award was granted to two people who both used their award to pay for tertiary study in 2011.

-Michelle is using her award to fund her first year of study for a Diploma in Counselling.
-Michelle volunteers for Victim Support and the skills she will gain from this diploma will be applied immediately to assist the people she comes into contact with as a Support Worker
+Michelle used her award to fund her first year of study for a Diploma in Counselling.
+Michelle volunteers for Victim Support and the skills she will gain from this diploma will be applied immediately to assist the people she comes into contact with as a Support Worker.

 Catherine has put her award towards the fees for a Postgraduate Diploma in Sign Language Interpreting.
 This course focuses on improving practical skills, with a strong focus on developing skills for interpreting in medical, legal, and educational settings.
 The better she is able to interpret the better access to information and services her clients will have.